EricXia7/Final-project1/README.md

 * When selecting the score, we can select the top 25% of all the movies in the last ten years as the sample.
 Because audiences' evaluation criteria for movies change over time.
 As people watch more and more movies (especially good movies in the IMDB "TOP250" list), the expectations of the audience will be higher and higher.
 So they might not give a new movie the same grade they gave a new movie 20 years ago.
 Using the top 25 percent of films rated in the last ten years as a sample, rather than using seven points as a criterion, can makes our conclusions more objective.
 * The sample size can be expanded when selecting the number of raters.
 Movies with more than 1000 ratings were added to the sample.
 In this way, some films with small audiences can be selected.
 And keep the overall sample size from changing too much.
 Or use the number of viewers as a percentage of the total audience as a selection criterion.
 Because a movie rated by more people is more likely to be a good movie or a poorly rated movie.
 Along with the restrictions on ratings, this helps us to pick out the really good movies that fit the standard.
 * We can also try to save the movie's regional information when scraping the data.
 This allows for analysis of changes in scores over time in different countries.
 Or make a visual map of the average movie score between different countries.
+* Pairing with the number of productions will make the analysis more convincing, as the higer the producion, the more likely for good movies to be created.

 ## Extension of Analysis